Victorian Railways hopper wagons: JCF/X & VHCX/Y (cement powder)

-These wagons, designed for cement traffic, were released to traffic in 1974 as the JCX class, numbers 101 through 115.
+These wagons, designed for cement traffic, were released to traffic in 1974 as the JCX class, numbers 101 to 115.
 The first built, JCX 101, had scalloped ends similar to the design used for the 1966 grain series; all others in the class had flat sheets for the ends.

 To reduce the number of wagons available for bogie exchange (as wagons had a habit of disappearing interstate and only reappearing when due for maintenance), from 1977 the class was recoded to JCF.
-Also at this time, a further 15 wagons, 116 through 130, were being assembled in Ballarat Workshops.
+Also at this time, a further 15 wagons, 116 to 130, were being assembled in Ballarat Workshops.
 Released as JCX, they were immediately taken to Newport for reclassification.

 The change to JCF proved to be only temporary, as by 1978 the first fifteen had been converted back to JCX, probably to allow for interstate cement traffic such as the construction of Canberra's new Parliament House.

-The JCX class was recoded to VHCX 101-115 in the 1979 recoding, while JCF 116-130 became VHCY.
-By 1980, these wagons had also become VHCX, for a total class of 101 through 130.
-In 1986/87, the class was further expanded with the addition of wagons 131 through 135, converted from VHSY sand hoppers 301, 303, 319, 328 and 335.
+The JCX class was recoded to VHCX 101–115 in the 1979 recoding, while JCF 116–130 became VHCY.
+By 1980, these wagons had also become VHCX, for a total class of 101 to 130.
+In 1986/87, the class was further expanded with the addition of wagons 131 to 135, converted from VHSY sand hoppers 301, 303, 319, 328 and 335.